 - Everybody is different so talk to your doctor before you stop taking your calcium supplements

-- This is the study found more heart attacks in people who were already getting over 800 mg a day from food.
+- This study found more heart attacks in people who were already getting over 800 mg a day from food.
 If you eat a calcium-rich diet now, try to figure out how much you're getting from food.
 If you believe you need more, try increasing calcium from food before adding a calcium supplement.
 Food calcium has never been shown to cause heart attacks.

 - Most who take calcium supplements don’t know that the best research on the bone-building effects of calcium comes from looking at people who get their calcium from foods.
 In other words, calcium supplements don’t seem to be as good at building bones as calcium-rich foods.